Gauteng Provincial Government 50 priority wards (2012)

 WARD PROFILE VIEWER

-Following the work done for the 50 priority ward viewer, a new ward profile viewer is in development showing data for all wards in the province.
+Following the work done for the 50 priority ward viewer, a new ward profile viewer was developed showing data for all wards in the province.

 Last updated 20 October 2017.